mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/introduction.md

 Examples of such tasks are:

-* Search and discovery: No single instance has a complete view of the full fediverse, and doing so would be very expansive and result in a lot of duplicated content overall.
+* Search and discovery: No single instance has a complete view of the full fediverse, and if it had, that would be very expensive and result in a lot of duplicated content overall.
 * Link preview generation: All instances fetching a web page to generate a link preview once a single post with a link is being federated, means the web site gets hammered with a lot of requests in a short